Everything You Need to Be Successful Breastfeeding After a C-Section

 She lowered her brows in confusion.
 “I don’t think we have those.”

-For almost two years I’d gone over what I could have done differently and it started with a breast pump.
+He was fine after some treatment, but for the past two years I’d gone over what I could have done differently and it started with a breast pump.

 Everything You Need to Be Successful Breastfeeding After a C-Section